Qasim Mahmood: 2001 to 2010

 In 2008, as a translator, he translated in Urdu, Origin of Species, a masterpiece, written by Charles Darwin.
 In Urdu its name is Asal Anwaa.
 It was published by National Language Authority, Islamabad.

 In 2009, Qasim start writing his last work, Encyclopedia of Quran.
 In this gigantic book, he wanted to insert everything related to Quran.
 Six installments of this encyclopedia were published, then he died.
 Also in 2009 he conceived an idea for children encyclopedia on the behalf of AFAQ (Association for Academic Quality).
 In September 2010, his idea becomes reality and Afaq Encyclopedia for children starts publishing in installments.

 Death

-Syed Qasim Mahmood was patient of Diabetes, Ulcer and diseases of heart and kidneys.
-In November 2009, suddenly he feels unwell and become constant companion of bed.
-He never recovered and in morning of 31 March 2010, he died peacefully.
+Syed Qasim Mahmood died on 31 March 2010, after several months of illness.
+His son, Syed Asim Mahmood is also writer and journalist.